-Holiday Decorations – Electric holiday lights and live Christmas trees and greens are not allowed in or around student rooms.
+Holiday Decorations –Live Christmas trees and greens are not allowed in or around student rooms.
 Only artificial decorations of a fire-resistant nature are allowed.

-Lights and Candles – Electric decorative lights are not allowed in or around student rooms.
-This includes Christmas lights, other holiday lights, and any decorative, stringed lights.
+Lights and Candles –Non LED Electric decorative lights are not allowed in or around student rooms.
+This includes Christmas lights, other holiday lights, and any decorative, stringed lights that are not UL certified & LED.
 Lamps or lights with exposed bulbs and halogen bulbs are also prohibited.
 The use of colored light bulbs, multi-bulb “spider lamps,” and octopus lamps are also not permitted.
 Candles of any kind (burning or not) are prohibited.
 Shisha, hookah, or similar pipes are also not permitted in the residence halls.

 Electrical Wiring – The electrical wiring in the residence halls is not designed for unlimited use.
-Wall sockets should not be overburdened with extension cords.
+Wall sockets should not be overburdened.
+Extension cords should not be used but rather, UL approved power strips with circuit breaker technology is an acceptable alternative.
 You should carefully consider the location of all electrical appliances in order to maximize any wall sockets.
 Sometimes simply rearranging what is used and where it is used may prevent electrical outages.

 Fire-Hazardous Materials – Any activity or material that could be considered hazardous is prohibited including the following: incense, fireworks, smoking, and storing or using flammable liquids.